Status of this Document

 This property is used to refer to a parent Ordered Collection, of which this Ordered Collection is part.
 This would allow a publisher to have thematic or temporal sets of activities, for example to have different collections of activities for their paintings from their sculptures, or their modern content from their archival.

-property must be a string, and it must be the HTTP(S) URI of the parent collection.
-The value of the type
+Ordered Collections may have a partOf property.
+The value must be an array of one or more JSON objects, with the id and type properties.
+The value of the id property must be a string, and it must be the HTTP(S) URI of the parent collection.
+The value of the type property must be the string OrderedCollection.

 {